ECSTeam/pcf-connect/README.md

 # Description

-`pcf` is a command line utility used to easily switch between PCF environments.
+pcf-connect is a command line utility used to easily switch between PCF environments.

 This script should function on both Mac OS X and Linux environments.